demitry/patel-netcore-mvc/NetCoreMVC.md

 ```

 ### Order Placed Successfully with Stripe [153]

+Fixed orderId,

+So we have the order header with PaymentIntentId = pi_3Nn...

+and OrderStatus, PaymentStatus = Approved, Approved

 ## Section 12: Order Management
 ### OrderVM and Order Controller [154]
 ### Order List UI [155]